ghostwalkerj/DCLBillboard/README.md

 #### Flight Manager

 Flight Manager joins an existing banner with an existing billboard over a period of time in whole days.
-Anyone can register a fliight.
+Anyone can register a flight.
 This is the money maker!
 When scheduled, users must pay for the entire run of the flight in Eth.
 This is calculated by the billboard rate * the number of days of the flight.
 Dates that are already booked for the billboard are blocked out and not available for selection.

 ![screenshot_106.png](./assets/screenshot_106.png)